yanhan/notes/cka.md

 - Check volume mounts of controller-manager to ensure the path to k8s certs on the host is correct.

 **NOTE:** Please take note that all the names and labels and values need the correct spelling.
 Otherwise the Pod will not start.

+## Debugging service reachability

+- Check endpoints.
+- If there are issues with reaching the DNS name of the service, check if you can reach the Cluster IP of the service.
+- Check if app is listening on 0.0.0.0/0 .
+If app is listening on 127.0.0.1 in the container, then we won't be able to hit it.

 ## Troubleshooting node failure